filecoin-project/community/projects/developer_tooling/dhost.md

 ## Team Info

 Myself Akhilesh Thite, I'm the main developer of this project. <br>
-I'm a third-year student pursuing my bachelor's in Computer Science Engineering from the University of Mumbai.
+I'm a third-year student pursuing my bachelor's in Computer Science Engineering from the University of Mumbai. <br>
 More about me -> [akhileshthite.me](https://akhileshthite.me/)

 ### Team Size